LeonardoPinheiroLacerda/LeonardoPinheiroLacerda/README.md

 <h2>Fun repositories</h2>

 - <a href="https://github.com/LeonardoPinheiroLacerda/TaskManager" target="_blank">TaskManager</a> (A full stack project to demonstrate my knowledge using Spring boot for Backend, Angular for Frontend and Docker to manage its containers).
+- <a href="https://github.com/LeonardoPinheiroLacerda/AnimePoll" target="_blank">AnimePoll</a> A Spring MVC application that consumes an anime metadata API to build a dinamic poll with the current airing animes.
+Every season the application will update itself with the latest animes.
+The application uses thymeleaf to render the pages and the bootstrap framework to styling.
+  - You can access the app <a href="https://anime-poll.herokuapp.com/">here</a>.
+- <a href="https://github.com/LeonardoPinheiroLacerda/MyPokedex" target="_blank">MyPokedex</a> A pokedex rendered only using CSS, it consumes the pokeAPI to search for pokemons data.
+  - You can access the app <a href="https://leonardopinheirolacerda.github.io/MyPokedex/">here</a>
 - <a href="https://github.com/LeonardoPinheiroLacerda/Spring-Security-Demo" target="_blank">SpringBootDemo</a> (A Spring Security application example to use as reference).
 - <a href="https://github.com/LeonardoPinheiroLacerda/TalkToStrangersChat" target="_blank">TalkToStrangersChat</a> (A chat group developed on spring boot and deployed on heroku).
    - You can access the app <a href="https://talktostrangerschat.herokuapp.com/" target="_blank">here</a>.